superdex/esignature-recipes-python/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

+### Integration Key and Secret
+**Do not use** the DS_OAUTH_CLIENT_ID or DS_OAUTH_SECRET config variables.

+Instead, enter your Integration Key (Client ID) and Secret after you have started the software on Heroku.

+Details: the config variables should only be used if the new server's name is already known and has been registered as a redirect URI with the DocuSign authentication service.

+### Build delays
 Note: during the Heroku *build* process, the setup.py step for **lxml** takes several minutes since it includes a compilation.

 ## Run the app locally